Flabbyaxe272/recipebook/docs/recipes/chicken-broccoli-rice.md

 1. Cook rice, broccoli, and chicken, seperately.
 2. Preheat oven to 350&deg;F.
-3. In a large saucepan, melt butter and saute onion until cooked.
+3. In a large saucepan, melt butter and saut&#233; onion until cooked.
 4. Mix in soup and milk with onion.
 5. Add all ingredients to a greased 9"&times;13" pan and mix together.
 Even out the surface.
 6. Layer cheese and then saltines on top.
 Bake for 30 minutes.